Yurlungur/pyballd/README.md

 (*X=1*), we automatically demand that the solution must vanish.
 (In other words, we demand that all solutions are square-integrable.)

-Either Dirichlet or Von-Neumann boundary conditions can be imposed on the inner radius (*r_h*), the position of minimum &#952; (often the axis of symmetry), and the position of maximum &#952; (often the axis of symmetry or the equator).
+Dirichlet, Von-Neumann, or Robin boundary conditions can be imposed on the inner radius (*r_h*), the position of minimum &#952; (often the axis of symmetry), and the position of maximum &#952; (often the axis of symmetry or the equator).